Labib444/EmployeeTask/README.md

 - Use visual studio 2022 and .Net 7.0
 - Open the frontend folder then double click on index.html
 - Open .sln file in api folder and run the project in visual studio in "http" mode (not IIS, Docker or any other modes)
+- Also if needed, change in appsettings.json in .Net project to your desired DB connection

 # Project Overview and Features